The Reality of Becoming a Mother

 When you become a mother, life gets much more challenging.
 Opinions you’ve had your whole life start to change, your worldview gets turned upside down, and your mind starts to question every thought you’ve ever had.
 Being a mother is one of the most stressful, frustrating, and absolutely wonderful things you can ever do for yourself.
 It’s the most rewarding challenge you’ll ever face.
 That being said, there are a lot of things that happen when you give life to another human being.

--Lastly, the struggle I find most challenging about being a mother, is the roller coaster of emotions that comes along with it.
+The struggle I find most challenging about being a mother, is the roller coaster of emotions that comes along with it.
 You’re stressed beyond belief, worried about everything, more irritable than ever before, way overly emotional, and despite all of this, you’re the happiest you’ve ever been.
+All it takes is a split second of looking into your sweet baby’s eyes, for all of your stress to just slip away.
 Every new skill your baby learns almost brings a tear to your eye because you’re happy that they’re learning so much, and you’re sad that it’s happening so fast.
-When they laugh, your heart melts away.
+When they laugh, your heart melts.
 And when they see you after you’ve been out of their site for five minutes, and they run up to you with a huge smile on their face, drool down their shirt, yelling “MOMMY!” like they haven’t seen you in years, you become so overwhelmed with joy.
 You will then realize that all of the hardest parts of becoming a mother, aren’t even a factor anymore.
 You would do it all over a million times, every day, for the rest of your life… just for one slobbery, open mouth kiss.
 That is the absolute reality of becoming a mother.
 If you or someone you know struggles with postpartum depression/anxiety, click here!

 **Follow us on Pinterest to see more on Parenting, Marriage, Health & Fitness, and Finance!**